LyNnYWu/LyNnYWu/README.md

 - Research Expertise:

-Full-time research assistant specializing in econometric research Proficient in statistics and various data analysis software Capable of independently conducting data surveys, analysis, academic research, and paper writing
+Full-time research assistant specializing in econometric research<br>
+Proficient in statistics and various data analysis software<br>
+Capable of independently conducting data surveys, analysis, academic research, and paper writing

 - Marketing and Teaching:

-Marketing project manager and English teacher skilled in social media utilization and copywriting Passionate about computers and internet technology from a young age, self-taught in programming and networking Enjoys problem-solving and leveraging technology for practical solutions
+Marketing project manager and English teacher skilled in social media utilization and copywriting<br>
+Passionate about computers and internet technology from a young age, self-taught in programming and networking<br>
+Enjoys problem-solving and leveraging technology for practical solutions

 - Traffic Engineering and Law Enforcement:

-Specialized in traffic engineering, accident investigation, reconstruction, and causation analysis Experienced in criminal investigation, well-versed in traffic regulations and criminal law
+Specialized in traffic engineering, accident investigation, reconstruction, and causation analysis<br>
+Experienced in criminal investigation, well-versed in traffic regulations and criminal law

 ## Experience